Becoming a Sustainable Household

 - Connecting your hot water system to an off peak tariff.
 Energex are currently offering a $200 incentive to help cover the cost of taking this step.

 The latest energy efficient pool pumps use up to 80% less electricity than old pumps.
 Connecting to an off-peak tariff could cut a system's electricity costs by 40%.
 Either step should save a pool owner at least $200 a year in electricity costs.
-Energex are offering a $150 rebate to install an efficient pump, or $250 to connect it to an off peak tariff.
+Energex are offering a $200 rebate to connect the pump to an off peak tariff.

 Walking, skating, riding a bicycle or even riding a motorcycle or bus will all result in considerably less carbon dioxide emissions than driving a passenger vehicle.